atrocore/atrocore/README.md

   - PHP 8.1 - 8.4.
   - PostgreSQL 14.9+ (recommended) or MySQL 5.5+ MariaDB 5.5+.

-> Please note, system will definitely NOT work on a usual hosting, a managed server hosting should be checked on a case-by-case basis – with a high probability it will NOT work.
+> Please note, system will definitely NOT work on a usual shared hosting, a managed server hosting should be checked on a case-by-case basis – with a high probability it will NOT work.

 ## Installation (Getting Started)